FernandoSchett/duckling_go/README.md

 ## How to install:

 Just generate .APK with android studio generator, than install it on your  cellphone :).
+Or you can download and install from the releases section.

 ## Screens: